best pocket knives

 The trapper knives

-A trapper is a traditional knife that is recognized by its two blades.
-A clip point and a Spey blade.
+A trapper is a traditional knife recognized by its two blades: a clip point and a Spey blade.

 Trapper knives can be found with up to 4 blades, but the popular ones are the longer trapper knives because they can be used for skinning animals.